Skip to content

 Delaware & Lehigh Trail | Photo by Thom Carroll

 Railroads are required to submit an environmental report to the Surface Transportation Board (STB) when they begin the process of abandoning a corridor.
 If the STB finds that salvaging the line will result in significant environmental impacts, they can impose conditions on the abandoning railroad requiring them to address the issues before abandonment can proceed.
-Nevertheless, communities developing rail-trails occasionally have to deal with known, potential or perceived contamination along the corridor.
+Nevertheless, communities developing rail-trails occasionally have to deal with known, potential or perceived environmental contaminants along the corridor.

 Fortunately, contamination does not necessarily prevent the development of rail-trails as long as appropriate steps are taken to ensure safety to trail users.
 Whenever there are environmental concerns about land acquisition, an expert in the field should be consulted.

-Types of Contaminants
+Types of Environmental Contaminants

 The type and extent of contamination along rail corridors fall into two general categories: residual contamination that may be found along any stretch of corridor and contamination associated with industrial uses alongside it.
 Before and after acquisition, you should be aware of the following potential contaminants: